JialiUMassWengLab/laSV/README.md

 jiali.zhuang@umassmed.edu

-laSV is a free software whose distribution is governed by the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+laSV is a free software whose distribution is governed by the terms of the GNU General Public License as published by the Free Software Foundation, version 3 or any later version.